 You should seek prompt care from a root canal dentist (endodontist) or your general dentist if you experience severe tooth pain, swelling, pain when biting, or signs of infection such as an abscess.
 These symptoms may indicate the need for an emergency root canal.
 An emergency root canal procedure helps to provide fast relief and prevent complications.

 If Tend is out-of-network with your dental insurance plan, you can still receive treatment at our studios.
 Many insurance plans offer out-of-network benefits.
+If you have questions about your benefits, our team can help you review your coverage so you know what to expect.

 When booking an appointment with an endodontist at Tend, a deposit of up to $500 is required to reserve your time.